 What do I do if I change my major area of study?

 You must report any change of major to the Office of International Student Services after you have been accepted into a new program.
 An updated I-20 will be made to reflect this major change.
-After you submit the Request for Change of Major form for graduate students (available in the graduate office) or your academic advisor’s office (for undergraduate students) and are accepted into the new area of study, you should submit a Request to Update I-20 form to the Office of International Student Services.
+After you submit the Request for Change of Major form for graduate students (available in the graduate office) or your academic advisor’s office (for undergraduate students) and are accepted into the new area of study, you should submit a Request for a Replacement I-20 form to the Office of International Student Services.

 Can I transfer to another school?

 In order to transfer to another school, you must first apply to and be accepted at the school you wish to transfer to and contact a DSO at that school.
 Some schools require a Transfer Release Form to be completed by a DSO at the previous school.
 If you are transferring to a school that requires this form, please be sure to complete the student section of the form and submit to the Office of International Student Services at Marshall University.
 The Transfer Release Form will be completed by a DSO in the Office of International Student Services and submitted directly to the new school.
 Once you are accepted and receive your acceptance letter, you should submit the letter and a completed Transfer Out Form to the Office of International Students Services to request the transfer of your SEVIS record.

 How do I change my immigration status?

 To inquire about changing your immigration status, please contact the Office of International Student Services for assistance.